 We all know we need to move.
 Some of us are aware that we also need to be strong, and few of us realise that we need to nurture our flexibility.
 But how many of us really know why being active is as important as eating our meals every day?
 Jimmie Read takes us through the bare essentials of being active.

-When I think of activity, I think of water: trickling in a stream, rolling down a river, or raging over a waterfall.
+When I think of being active, I think of water: trickling in a stream, rolling down a river, or raging over a waterfall.
 That too is our body, 50-90% water, depending on our age.
 Our veins are tributaries and our hearts are like waterfalls.
-Stagnant water allows bacteria to grow, algae to over shadow the light and produce decay.
+Stagnant water allows bacteria to grow, algae to overshadow the light and produce decay.
 On the other hand, standing next to a waterfall is invigorating!
 It sparkles in the light, feels so clean, and the negative ions give us a positive boost.

 Humans are literally programmed to be active.
 Everything functions better when we are.
 Like our spines, the discs only get nutrients via movement.
 Therefore we could say that movement = nutrients!